Why use Cutar Emulsion?

 Tachyphylaxis – Your medication stops working.
 Often patients will have success with a certain topical steroid, only to have it become less and less effective over time.
 Patients who get relief from tar, generally stay better for longer periods of time, during and after their course of treatment with tar.

 Skin Atrophy – thinning of the skin.
 Using topical steroids, especially more potent ones, for prolonged periods, may cause skin atrophy where the skin becomes very thin and more susceptible to damage.
-Cutar will not atrophy the skin.
+A good psoriasis lotion like Cutar will not atrophy the skin.